heshan007/Jam_Bottle_Detector/README.md

 - Same as the step 4 of CPU version guide.

 Afetr installing dependencies in either way given above, you should install `dill` in your environment.
-This is neededto read the pickeld images .
+This is needed to read the pickeld images .
 For this simply run `pip install dill` in the command prompt after activating the environment.
 Now you can run the notebook that contains the detecor